Konstantin8105/tat/README.md

 * I create enought Go code and I am not a novice Go programmer.
 * Another programming languages in my experience: C, C++, Java.
 * In my point of view, that design - add new think: *variables have type the type*.
 * Yes, my design is look more native for Go in my point of view.
-But I see a few nice designs and I add links in my text.
+But I see a few nice designs or exampes and I add links in my text.
-* Main goal of proposal is try to avoid strange too long type clarification `func New[Node NodeConstraint[Edge], Edge EdgeConstraint[Node]] (nodes []Node) *Graph[Node, Edge] ` [code](https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md).
+* Main goal - try to avoid strange too long type clarification `func New[Node NodeConstraint[Edge], Edge EdgeConstraint[Node]] (nodes []Node) *Graph[Node, Edge] ` [code](https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md).